ik-web/kottans-frontend/README.md

   ![dom_screenshot-3](task_js_dom/js-dom-fcc.jpg)<br>
 </details>

-**Practical task:**
+**Practical task:**<br>
 It was a very interesting practical task for me.
-I am also very grateful to the mentor who reviewed my work, as this person helped me a lot to understand this topic in more detail.<br><br>
+I am also very grateful to the mentor who reviewed my work, as this person helped me a lot to understand this topic in more detail.<br>
 >[Demo](https://ik-web.github.io/js-dom/)

 <hr>